Generalization capabilities of translationally equivariant neural networks: Regression: predicting observables on the lattice

 This section revisits a regression task that has previously been performed in~\cite{Zhou:2019}: given a lattice configuration as input, the network shall predict two physical observables, namely the particle density~$n$ and the lattice averaged squared absolute value of the field~$|\phi|^2$.
 The former is given by

 where the summation of one of the four integer fields~$k_{x,2}$ runs over all $N_x N_t$ lattice sites.
 The latter is given by

-which contains the highly non-linear function~$W(n)$.
-It is given in Eq.~\eqref{compl:W} and depends on all four integer fields.
+which contains the highly non-linear function~$W(f_x)$.
+It is given in Eq.~\eqref{trans:W} and depends on all four integer fields.

-The function~$W(n)$ also depends on the physical parameters~$\lambda$, $\eta$ and~$\mu$, which are set to the same values as in~\cite{Zhou:2019}.
+The function~$W(f_x)$ also depends on the physical parameters~$\lambda$, $\eta$ and~$\mu$, which are set to the same values as in~\cite{Zhou:2019}.
 Concretely, the values of the coupling constant~$\lambda$ and the mass~$m$ will be kept fixed in this task ($\lambda=1$, $\eta=4+m^2=4.01$), and the chemical potential~$\mu$ lies in the interval~\mbox{$\mu \in [0.91, 1.05]$}, with steps of \mbox{$\Delta \mu = 0.005$}.

-The networks will be trained on lattice configurations and observables that have been generated with only one value of~$\mu$, namely the outermost value~\mbox{$\mu = 1.05$}, but tested on data that have been created on the whole given interval of the chemical potential.
-This allows for an analysis of the architectures' generalization capability to lattice configurations that correspond to values of~$\mu$ that are not represented in the training set.
-Furthermore, we will investigate the generalization ability to lattice sizes that the models have not been trained on.
+In~\cite{Zhou:2019}, the networks have been trained on lattice configurations and observables that have been generated with two values of~$\mu$, specifically the outermost values~\mbox{$\mu = \{ 0.91, 1.05 \}$}, but tested on data that have been created on the whole given interval of the chemical potential.
+This allows for an analysis of the architectures' generalization capability to lattice configurations that correspond to chemical potentials that are not represented in the training set.
+We will follow this procedure, with the exception that we will use only a single~$\mu$ to generate training data, namely the uppermost one~\mbox{$\mu = 1.05$}.
+Since we would test on only smaller values of the chemical potential than the one that has been used for training in our approach, we deviate from~\cite{Zhou:2019} in that we create additional test data that contain higher values of the chemical potential.
+They lie in the interval~\mbox{$\mu \in [1.1, 1.5]$}, with steps of \mbox{$\Delta \mu = 0.1$}.
+This renders possible an analysis of the architectures' generalization capability to lattice configurations that correspond to values of~$\mu$ that are greater than the one used to create the training set.
+We will come back to these test data only at the end of this section.
+In addition to the generalization ability to different values of the chemical potential, we will investigate the generalization ability to lattice sizes that the models have not been trained on.
 This highlights a key advantage of architectures that employ a global pooling layer between their convolutional and their dense layers over architectures that simply flatten the data, because the latter are restricted to a given input size.